yangr0/CRYPTZ-old/README.md

 [GNU General Pubic License](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ### Author's Note
+-If you have any questions or problems, please contacts the authors

 -Once You Encrypted Your Text There's no way back decrypting it Using Another Tools Or Decryption Sites.